 – [Pablo] Well, now it makes much more sense for me… Do you suggest using a certain business framework to analyze the current situation and come up with solutions?
 Something like SWOT?

 – [Alex] There are a number of strategic planning frameworks.
-Business tools like SWOT, 7-S, Balanced Scorecard, Competitive Analysis, etc. will certainly guide you and your team.
+Business tools like SWOT, 7-S, Balanced Scorecard, Gap Analysis, Competitive Analysis, etc. will certainly guide you and your team.
 Although the best business insights will be rather spontaneous breakthroughs based on the experience of your team.